lambda-science/Machine-Learning-TD-ESBS/README.md

 If not already done, install Anaconda from: [Anaconda Download Page](https://www.anaconda.com/products/individual#Downloads)
 After cloning the Git repository, you will find a file named `environment.yml` containing all informations for the Anaconda envrionnement.
 You can now create the environnement using:
 `conda env create -f environment.yml`
 Note: If an error occurs such as `conda is not a valid command` you might need to use anaconda prompt for the command.
+Also environnement are heavy (1.5-2gb here) and can take some time to install.
 You can now activate your environnement in your current terminal using:
 `conda activate TD_ML`